 Why Georgia Residents Should Seek Treatment in Arizona

 Sometimes, the best decision you can make is your quest to become sober is to remove yourself from your current environment.
-This fresh start signals to your mind, body and spirit that it’s time to change and shows those around you that you’re serious about getting clean.
+This fresh start signals to your mind, body, and spirit that it’s time to change and show those around you that you’re serious about getting clean.
 Georgia residents enjoy the warm Arizona weather, the bright sunny skies and varied landscape, similar to their own state.
 Yet the distraction-free environment that our communities offer is truly conducive to a full recovery.